 Privileges: Visiting Scholars may participate in colloquia, audit classes, consult members of the faculty, and use University Libraries.
 Shared office space at A/P/A Institute, if needed, is available to Visiting Scholars, on a limited basis.
 The University does not provide assistance with housing.
 However, the University does offer assistance related to visa matters through the Office of International Students and Scholars.

-Applications for the 2018-19 Visiting Scholar Program are due on Sunday, July 15, 2018.
-To apply, please submit to Laura Chen-Schultz, email@example.com:
+Applications for the 2018-19 Visiting Scholar Program are now closed.
+Applications for the 2019-20 Visiting Scholar Program are due on July 15, 2019.
+To apply, please submit to Laura Chen-Schultz, firstname.lastname@example.org:

 - A completed Visiting Scholar application form (please leave items 10 and 12 blank)